Biodiversity

 • We will comply with domestic and overseas agreements on biodiversity.

-Toyobo group's business activities and its involvement in biodiversity
+Toyobo Group's business activities and its involvement in biodiversity

 *1